 Perhaps our standards are lower than some people’s, for the state of the boat surprised us pleasantly.
 There are the dents each side, amidships at the waterline; our About page has the full backstory, but the boat was wrecked in a caleta nearby.
 Yet these appear worse in pictures than to the eye, and haven’t compromised the thickness of the steel plate – and aside from this the condition of the hull’s remarkable, with a lack of rust seldom seen even in less neglected vessels of this age.

-And much of the excellent equipment is usable, from electronics to a sea-anchor (based on his kit the deceased skipper knew his stuff for sure).
-Above all it seems that Van de Stadt’s designs deserve their reputation fully, with everything sensible/seaworthy, and nothing that we’d change.
+Above all it seems that Van de Stadt’s designs deserve their reputation fully, with everything sensible/seaworthy, and little which we’d change.
 (Except for having the water-tank fill from a more obvious place?
 We literally can’t find that fill-hole anywhere.)

 In short, we decided to buy the boat, and we’re completing the paperwork currently.
 Since we can’t haul the boat to repair the hull here, the main task is to repair the engine.
 But first we’ll clean out the interior, so making the motor accessible.
 And before even that, we ought to mend the holes in the rubber dinghy.
 Unfortunately it didn’t turn out to be particularly fine.
 To make the 10-ish metres to the land it must be pumped continually.

-And that had better be it for today; somehow we seem to be a bit busy… Here’s hoping that some ‘after’ pictures will soon follow our ‘before’ pictures.
+And that had better be it for today; looks like we seem to be a bit busy… Here’s hoping that some ‘after’ pictures will soon follow our ‘before’ pictures.